shpweb/infraboot-aug22/k8s/05-services/1-services.md

 $ minikube ssh
 $ curl 10.98.249.28:4444/meta

+## so if you add pods, delete pods - your service is not getting impacted

 #### Don't run below 2 steps - directly go to NodePort
 # access dobby in loop and observe request going to different pods
 $ minikube ssh